If you’re curious about studying in Sweden next autumn but don’t know where to start, look no further: here’s your guide to the process.

 Many organisations offer scholarships for international students, as do most Swedish universities.
 If you’re looking for a way to fund your studies, it’s a good idea to start investigating options before you turn in your application so that you can be sure to meet any application deadlines.
 Some scholarships may only be offered for specific programmes – another reason to read about what applies before you turn in your application.

 See Scholarships for a listing of scholarship options.

-5. Turn in your application online by 16 January
+5. Apply online by 15 January

 6. Apply for Swedish Institute scholarships